GodotSteam/GodotSteam/README.md

 Current Build
 ----------
-You can download pre-compiled versions _(currently v3.0.1)_ of this repo here: https://github.com/Gramps/GodotSteam/releases
+You can download pre-compiled versions _(currently v3.0.2)_ of this repo here: https://github.com/Gramps/GodotSteam/releases

-**Version 3.0.1 Changes**
+**Version 3.0.2 Changes**
-- Added: MacOS C++ rule back in for compiling
-- Added: all missing Steam Utils functions (except depreciated or non-relevant functions)
-- Added: additional ENUMS for Steam Utils
+- Added: more verbose response to steamInit, now returns a dictionary
-- Added: missing failure conditions for some Steam Utils functions
+- Added: missing initialization constants
-- Changed: output for getFriendGamePlayed to show game information even if no valid lobby
-- Changed: order of previous Steam Utils functions to be alphabetical with new ones
-- Changed: gamepad_text_input_dismissed callback
-- Fixed: lobby_message bug, thanks to pull request from _Frostings_
+- Changed: steamInit to give actual response on Steamworks status (from bool to int)
+- Fixed: currentAppID not utilized correctly

 Known Issues
 ----------